emscripten-core/emscripten/site/source/docs/debugging/Sanitizers.rst

-By default, with Emscripten, dereferencing a null pointer does not immediately cause a segmentation fault, unlike traditional platforms, as 0 is just a normal address in a WebAssembly Memory.
+By default, with Emscripten, dereferencing a null pointer does not immediately cause a segmentation fault, unlike traditional platforms, as 0 is just a normal address in a WebAssembly memory.
 0 is also a normal location in a JavaScript Typed Array, which is an issue in the JavaScript alongside the WebAssembly (runtime support code, JS library methods, ``EM_ASM/EM_JS``, etc.), and also for the compiled code if you build with ``-s WASM=0``.

 In builds with ``ASSERTIONS`` enabled, a magic cookie stored at address 0 is checked at the end of the program execution.
-That is, it will notify you if anything wrote to that location while the prgram ran.
+That is, it will notify you if anything wrote to that location while the program ran.
 This only detects writes, not reads, and does not help to find where the bad write actually is.

 Consider the following program, ``null-assign.c``: